wasmerio/ate/README.md

 3. Either create your own authentication server as well using the auth-server binary or just use the authentication servers hosted at Tokera by pointing to ws://tokera.com/auth.
-4. Create a user programatically or using 'atefs user create' and 'atefs token generate'
 ```

 ## Quick Start